How is this PENV new plant design different?

 What about Emissions and Compliance?

-Our Plant is basically a big water heater that uses induction technology to flash steam.
+PENV induction Energy Fueled Power Plants are basically big water heaters that uses induction fields to heat flow tubes within The PENV designed Steam Generator for industrial production of Steam.
 The unit when running will produce no/zero emissions.
 This means there is literally nothing to regulate.
 PENV’s proposed Florida plant has been planned using an existing 10k sf warehouse.
 PENV’s only site requirements included nearness to grid and simple building codes for the weight of our equipment.

 PENV’s Ramona Three Project